Norway Tours & Trips

-Experience the great outdoors and Scandi sophistication with our escorted and private tours to Norway.
+Experience the great outdoors and Scandi sophistication with a small group tour of Norway.

-Discover the magic of Norway yourself on one of our tours.
-Explore the fjords by boat, ride the scenic Flåm railway, and enjoy the vibrant capital of Oslo.
+Discover the magic of Norway for yourself on a small group tour.
+Our Norway tours explore the fjords by boat, ride the scenic Flåm railway, delve into the country's chequered Viking history, and enjoy the vibrant capital of Oslo.
 Journey the extreme north of the country for an Arctic adventure.
-Whether you want to experience Norway in the summer when the countryside is alive with colour or in the depths of winter when it becomes a snowy wonderland, we've got something for you.
+Whether you want to experience Norway in the summer when the countryside is alive with colour or in the depths of winter when it becomes a snowy wonderland illuminated by the Northern Lights at night, we've got something for you.

 Norway Group Tours

 Our Norway group tours are the best way to take in the highlights of this stunning Nordic country, from beautiful Oslo to the dazzling Norwegian fjords and the pretty wooden houses of Bergen.
 You can visit Norway at any time of the year, but we have a separate winter itinerary for those who want to explore Norway when the country is decorated in its winter white.
 This Vision of the Fjords tour runs from February to March, whilst our summer Magic of the Fjords trip runs from May to September.

 Whichever Norway tour you choose, you will stay in great quality 3 - 4 star accommodation, and you'll be escorted by an English-speaking tour leader.
 There will be lots of included sightseeing and optional activities too, to give you the flexibility to see exactly what you want to see in Norway.

 Magic of the Fjords7 days | FROM CAD $2,105

 SUMMER TOUR: From breathtaking Bergen (the gateway to the Fjords) - to the picturesque Balestrand....

 Vision of the Fjords7 days | FROM CAD $1,725